Household Hazardous Waste Items

 Do Not bring in empty containers.
 Please remove the lids and throw them in the garbage.

 Note: Bring in original containers with tight fitting lids.
-Flammable items brought in must be left in containers
+Any fuel brought to the facility must be in

 - Batteries (automotive & nicad)